 They’d spend some time figuring out the logistics, then hit the road hard and build their business.
-They knocked on doors, make cold calls and talk to anyone who had ears about their idea.
-They worked day and night, wearing out shoes and eating rejection for breakfast, lunch and dinner.
+They knocked on doors, make cold calls, and talked to anyone who had ears about their idea.
+They worked day and night, wearing out shoes and eating rejection for breakfast, lunch, and dinner.

 As time passed and technology advanced, these now major companies would start to get into the digital era and put up snazzy websites that looked like a million bucks.
-And those beautiful website were far and few between because, well, they cost a small fortune to build!
+And those beautiful website were few and far between because, well, they cost a small fortune to build!

 Fast forward a few more years to a time where most kids can build some of the most visually stimulating and satisfying websites out there from the comfort of their mom’s basement, and now we’ve run into a real problem.